ArchLars/archtutorial/README.md

 First Partition Rule: systemd mounts the first partition of each type it finds.
 If you have multiple 8302 partitions on the same disk, **then only the first one gets auto-mounted.**
 No Multi-Disk Support: This won't work on systems where the root filesystem is distributed across multiple disks (like BTRFS RAID).

-Why This Approach Rocks
+Pros:

 Portability: Your disk image can boot on different hardware without fstab changes
 Self-Describing: The partition table contains all mounting information
-Container-Friendly: Tools like systemd-nspawn can automatically set up filesystems from GPT images Reduced Maintenance: No broken boots from typos in `/etc/fstab`
+Container-Friendly: Tools like systemd-nspawn can automatically set up filesystems from GPT images Reduced Maintenance: No broken boots from typos in `/etc/fstab` or random updates doing weird stuff messing with it.

 ## Specs: